-Additional areas of erosion of this concept occur along the north façade and the south façade of the west wing, of which there are two options for each.
-Of the options provided, staff believes that the first options, as represented on pages 4.6 and 4.8 are more successful than the alternate options on 4.6B and 4.8B because they help to break down the scale of the building in a simplified way.
+Additional areas of erosion of this concept occur along the north façade and the south façade of the west wing, of which there were previously two options for each.
+Of the options provided, the Commission preferred options 4.6.B and 4.8; these have been incorporated into the drawing set and noted as Exhibits C-67 and C-69.
 Staff previously had concerns about the east façade facing the future park; however, the Commission believed that the design provided a clean backdrop to the park with the vertical green zinc alloy frame near the center of the façade marking the entrance to the square.
 The proposal will provide additional retail space along NW 21st, close to the sidewalk, with residences above.
-While the previous version did not include direct access to NW 21st Avenue from the majority of these retail spaces, this has been revised in the current design.
+While a previous version did not include direct access to NW 21st Avenue from the majority of these retail spaces, this has been revised in the current design.
+This quideline is met.